smurphnturf/shared-deployments/README.md

-# first ChildAccountRole needs to be deployed in any accounts that will be deployed from the shared account or the test shared account
+# first ChildAccountRole needs to be deployed
+in any accounts that will be deployed from the shared account or the test shared account

-# First we need a bucket:
+# Next we need a bucket:
 aws s3 --profile shared-poweruser mb s3://au-slyp-com-shared-cross-account-template-base-poc --region ap-southeast-2

+# Remember clean up
+Delete the cross account stacks in the sub accounts

 # Put pipeline stack into s3